itsciccio/project-greed/README.md

   - **Scrappy Levels** - Items required for Scrappy level upgrades (with level and amount)
   - **Blueprint Recipes** - Items used in blueprint crafting recipes (with workshop, level, and other ingredients)
 - **Total Amount Summary** (Toggleable) - Shows a highlighted summary card with the total amount required across Projects, Station Upgrades, and Scrappy Levels (Blueprints excluded)
+- **Recyclable Items Browser** - Quick access modal to view all recyclable items at a glance, with search functionality and click-to-search integration
-- **Settings Menu** - Accessible via the settings icon next to the search box, allows you to toggle extra features
+- **Settings Menu** - Accessible via the settings icon next to the search box, allows you to toggle extra features and access additional tools
 - Items can appear in multiple categories simultaneously
 - Modern, responsive UI with Material Design icons